casterds/task-yuv-02/README.md

 # Troubleshooting

-Inevitable bugs from writing a game at breakneck speed in our spare time aside, 99% of the problems when running locally come down to:

 - Need to reset your MetaMask wallet.
 - Didn't successfully run `contracts:deploy` - probably due to a TypeScript issue where in tsconfig.json `module` needs to be `commonjs` (we should fix this!).